rust-lang/rust/text/0803-type-ascription.md

 unexpected result that `&(x: T)` is not in fact a reference to `x`, but a reference to a temporary copy of `x`.

-The proposed solution is that type ascription expressions are rvalues, but taking a reference of such an expression is forbidden.
-I.e., type asciption is forbidden in the following contexts (where `<expr>` is a type ascription expression):
+The proposed solution is that type ascription expressions are lvalues, where the type ascription expression is in reference context, then we require the ascribed type to exactly match the type of the expression, i.e., neither subtyping nor coercion is allowed.
+These contexts are:

 ```
 &[mut] <expr>